OKaluza/fractured/docs/docs.rst

 ------------
 - A modern browser supporting WebGL, confirmed working with Firefox, Chrome & Safari.
 - A graphics card with up to date drivers that support OpenGL.
 (Unless using WebCL: the better your graphics card, the faster it will render fractals).
-- Experimental WebCL support is also available, using the Nokia Research Firefox WebCL plugin_.
+- Experimental WebCL support is also available.
 - **Note: Windows** in windows Chrome and Firefox do WebGL rendering via conversion to DirectX shaders (`Angle <http://code.google.com/p/angleproject/>`_), this is a workaround for poor quality windows OpenGL graphics drivers and is a bit unreliable at times.
 For best results where possible I recommend using native OpenGL rendering, this has to be enabled in your browser manually.
 In Firefox: set webgl.prefer-native-gl to true in about:config, in Chrome: run with arguments: –use-gl=desktop *(in recent versions of Chrome it appears Native OpenGL support is broken, until this is fixed you are stuck with Angle!)*.
 - **Note: Safari** if not enabled, WebGL can be switched on  by going into preferences -> advanced, show develop menu.
 Then select Enable WebGL on the Develop menu.
 - **Note: Opera** As of Opera 12.12 the WebGL implementation works with Fractured though it must first be enabled by setting "Enable WebGL" to 1 in opera:config. *(Opera Windows no longer seems to work with Fractured, in fact it will crash the browser!)*